opentripplanner/OpenTripPlanner/src/main/java/org/opentripplanner/transit/raptor/README.md

 might be a trip leaving after 13:00 that is faster than the trips found.

 ## Multi-criteria Range Raptor (McRR)
+_The code for this is found in the `org.opentripplanner.transit.raptor.rangeraptor.multicriteria` package._

-Raptor gives us the optimal trip based on _arrival time_.
-With some overhead we can add _number of transfers_. _Range Raptor_ also gives us the shortest travel duration (within its search window).
+Raptor gives us the optimal trip based on _arrival time_ and _number of transfers_. _Range Raptor_ also gives us the shortest travel duration (within its search-window).
-But we want more - OTP is today only optimized on cost, witch is a mix of _time, waiting time, walking distance, transfers_ and so on.
-So, a McRR search will return a *pareto-optimal* set of paths with at least these criteria:
+The OTP McRangeRaptor add another cirteria: `generalized-cost`, witch is a function of `travel-time`, `waiting-time`, `walking-distance`, `transfers` and so on.
+McRR search will return a *pareto-optimal* set of paths with at least these criteria:
 - arrival time (seconds)
 - number of transfers (scalar)
 - travel duration (seconds)